 How long can I check out items?
 Most materials are loaned out for four weeks.
 New adult fiction, puppets, music CD's and magazines are loaned for two weeks.
-DVDs/Videotapes and other special items are loaned for one week.
-Interloan items are loaned for twenty-one days unless it's a CD or movie then that is loaned for one week.
+DVDs are loaned for one week.
+Interloan items are loaned for twenty-eight days unless it's a CD or movie, then it is loaned for one week.

 What if I do not wish to check out items but only use the Internet?
-For those wanting to only use the Internet, we offer free "Internet Only" cards.
+For those who wish to only use the Internet, we offer free "Internet Only" cards.
 You can get one of these cards even if you do not live within the district.